 Do you know if your competitors have mobile-friendly websites?
 If they haven’t thought of it yet, now is your time to leverage this competitive advantage to differentiate your business and capture the mobile customers that your competitors aren’t!

 How do I make my business more mobile-friendly?

-Develop a mobile application.
 If you want to take advantage of smartphone features that aren’t available through the mobile browser, it may make sense for you to develop a mobile app.
-Typically you’ll need to develop a separate application for each type of smart phone (Apple iOS, Android, Blackberry) and be prepared to keep them updated as new versions of these operating systems are updated every few months.
+Typically you’ll need to develop a separate application for each type of smartphone (Apple iOS, Android, Blackberry) and be prepared to keep them updated as new versions of these operating systems are updated every few months.
 Mobile applications can be very powerful, but you need to have a business model that gives you the right return on your investment.
 And unless you’re really geeky, you’ll need to find an app developer who knows the ropes!

 All in all, considering mobile customers can set your business up for success, and ignoring them is just plain crazy!

 - Branding & Identity

 - Conversion Rate Optimization

 - Inbound Marketing